Post job

 Supported first-year honors students by connecting them to academic support, faculty research opportunities, disability services, and social-emotional resources

-• A peer mentor responsibilities sometimes require "compassion."
-The responsibilities that rely on this skills are shown by this resume excerpt: "school and career counselors often work with people who are dealing with stressful and difficult situations, so they must be compassionate and empathize with their clients and students."
-This resume example shows how this skill is used by peer mentors: "serve as a positive role model exhibiting behaviors like integrity, compassion, open-mindedness and a strong work ethic. "
+Compassion. peer mentor responsibilities often require "compassion."
+The duties that rely on this skill are shown by the fact that "school and career counselors and advisors often work with people who are dealing with stressful and difficult situations, so they must be able to empathize with their clients and students."
+This resume example shows what peer mentors do with compassion on a typical day: "serve as a positive role model exhibiting behaviors like integrity, compassion, open-mindedness and a strong work ethic. "

-• See the full list of peer mentor skills.
+See the full list of peer mentor skills

 Peer Mentor Resume